nikhil-pivotal/performance/docs/cipm/rateofreturnmeasurement.md

 U1 = V1/ NAV
    = V0 + Cash Flow / NAV       The new number of units is the value of U1 that satisfies this equation

-U1 - U0 = Cash Flow /NAV
+U1 - U0 = Cash Flow / NAV
 ```

-Since the number of units adjust along with the total value of the fund after the external cash flows to keep the NAV constant, you can calculate the cumulative return of the fund during a period cash flows as
+Since the number of units adjust along with the total value of the fund after the external cash flows to keep the NAV constant, you can calculate the cumulative return of the fund during a period with cash flows as

 ```
 R = (NAVn / NAV0) - 1